 Overall anglers are very satisfied with the Program's management of the fisheries in Montana.
 There is a high level of satisfaction with the job the State is doing in managing native species as well as the job they are doing in providing angling opportunities for wild trout.
 Fish disease is an issue in the state at this time due to the discovery of whirling disease.
 A majority (62%) of anglers are satisfied with the programs to detect and/or prevent fish disease.
 Easy to understand fishing regulations and the enforcement of these regulations are always a concern for anglers.
 The results indicate that users are satisfied with the Fisheries Programs effort in these areas.

 Fishing Access

 All the questions pertaining to the fishing access outcome received high rates of satisfaction.
-Anglers were satisfied with the overall number of fishing access sites and with the diversity of fishing in the decision-making process.
-While dissatisfaction was higher overall than in other outcome areas, less than 20% of anglers were dissatisfied with educational programs and materials related to fisheries.
+Anglers were satisfied with the overall number of fishing access sites and with the diversity of fishing opportunities provided by these sites.